Skip to content

 Determines coverage needs

 If a home has a high risk of damage, insurance carriers may require additional coverage, such as flood insurance or earthquake insurance.
-Some inspectors and home insurance providers may alert homeowners of earthquake or flood risks, at which point, the policyholder can choose to seek out additional coverage.
+Some insurance inspectors and home insurance providers may alert homeowners of earthquake or flood risks, at which point, the policyholder can choose to seek out additional coverage.

 Impacts cost of coverage